 Today it houses the Society’s vehicle and farm tool collection.

-Christian Union Church Horse Drawn Hearse
+Horse Drawn Hearse from Portsmouth

-This horse drawn hearse originally belonged to the Christian Union Church (the building next door).
+This horse drawn hearse may have belonged to the Christian Union Church (the building next door).
 Church records from the Board meeting of March 12, 1871 indicate that: “The board unanimously recommended that Br.
 John J. Brown purchase a hearse of Langley and Bennett at a cost of $162 provided the sum of $200 is raised.”

 Later records from December 16, 1871 show that it was voted that: